Marketing Failure & Market Research Error: Two Unspoken Reasons Innovation Fails. (Four Deadly Diseases, Part 1)

 Deadly Disease #2: Marketing Failure

 Marketing failure is almost never talked about.
 Why?
-Yet it’s my experience that failure of marketing is where a very large number of innovations fail.
-As I’ll discuss in a bit, though, I don’t just mean advertising.
-They fail for fundamental flaws throughout the 4Ps which summarize what marketing should be doing.
+After all, my experience is that failure of marketing is where the largest number of innovations fail.
+And they’d don’t just fail because of poor communications.
+They fail for fundamental flaws throughout the 4Ps (which summarize marketing’s range of action).

 The issue starts, I believe, in that innovation seems to be considered primarily the domain of engineering, R&D, & product design.
 Lacking core understanding of products and customers, these groups often believe that great innovation will sell itself — as long as they do their jobs perfectly.
 Hence we are pummeled with more and more books about perfecting the innovation process.
 And marketing remains ignored – in both the books and in companies.
 In the end, too many companies never tap the incredible strength marketing should bring new product development and innovation projects.